How to Study the Bible

 1. Always start with prayer.
 Ask the Holy Spirit to teach everyone.
 Humble yourselves to learn from Him.

 Remember, the Holy Spirit is our teacher, allow Him time to teach.
 If you are the teacher (leader of any kind) realize you are only shining a flashlight on God’s Word, never absorb God’s praise from people.
-God gave me an example of how the Holy Spirit is the only teacher.
-I had 2 people I was saying the same thing to both of them.
+God has given me an example of how the Holy Spirit is our teacher.
+I had 2 people I was speaking to about the same things.
 One had ears to hear and the other didn’t.
 One was able to learn and the other was not.
 It had nothing to do with me, I was only the person pointing a flashlight at the Scriptures.
-The Holy Spirit was bringing the Scriptures to my mind and one person had ears to hear and a heart to receive.
+The Holy Spirit was bringing the Scriptures to my mind one person had ears to hear and a heart to receive.

 Personal Experience: